Unboxed-Software/solana-course/content/program-security.md

 *By the end of this lesson, you will be able to:*

+- Explain the importance of "thinking like an attacker"
 - Understand basic security practices
+- Perform signer checks
+- Perform basic data validation
 - Validate `instruction_data` passed in the program
 - Validate accounts passed in the program